GPA Grading Scale Explained:

 Table of Contents

-The 4.0 GPA scale is the most common grading system used in high schools and colleges.
-Each letter grade is assigned a specific grade point value.
+The 4.0 GPA scale is used by most US colleges.
+Each letter grade converts to a specific grade point value.
+Use the table below to find your GPA equivalent.

 |---|---|---|---|